JiadongYu/Driving-Slots-Autobooker-SSDC-/README.md

 Follow the instructions in this video to configure the script to run at intervals of your choosing: https://www.youtube.com/watch?v=n2Cr_YRQk7o .
 Voila!

 # Troubleshooting
-Error: Unable to determine loading status \n
+Error: Unable to determine loading status

 Fix: Ensure that you are running the latest versions of selenium webdriver and Google Chrome

 Error: Recaptcha failed

 Fix: Pause the running of the script in windows task scheduler for 24 hours as the SSDC site suspects that you are a bot and will block further login attempts for around 24 hours.